How to Handle 5 Types of Criticism That Lead to Burnout

 Thoughts about hanging it up typically aren’t sudden realizations about your success in ministry.
 Though usually ignited by one event or one critical comment, these thoughts are the result of a slow-burning process over months or years.
 And that slow burn is often fueled by criticism from the most well-meaning individuals in your church.
 And the actual delivery of the criticism is usually more difficult to handle than the issue itself.
 You need practical ways to handle the different—and inevitable—negative criticism from staff members, leaders, parents, and even children in your ministry.
 Knowing how to handle the five different kinds of burning agents can stop and maybe even reverse burnout in ministry.

 Burnout-Causing Criticism #1: Fireworks

-Too much change too fast resulted in fireworks for Larry Shallenberger, a children’s pastor in Erie, Pennsylvania.
+Too much change too fast resulted in fireworks for Larry Shallenberger, an author and retired children’s pastor in Erie, Pennsylvania.
 During his first year on the job, he changed the children’s curriculum, without training his leaders on the educational philosophy behind the change.
 As a result, one woman criticized the ministry to other leaders.
 Shallenberger admits he probably deserved the criticism because of his rookie mistake.